fbpx

 Rosalind Franklin Young Investigator Award

 Applications are now closed.
-The next application cycle will open in 2024.
+The next application cycle will open in 2025.

 Overview

-In recognition of the groundbreaking contributions of Rosalind Franklin, the Rosalind Franklin Young Investigator Award for research in genetics is intended to inspire and support new generations of women in our field.
+In recognition of the groundbreaking contributions of Rosalind Franklin, the Rosalind Franklin Young Investigator Award, funded by The Gruber Foundation and administered by the Genetics Society of America, is intended to inspire and support new generations of women doing genetics research in human and non-human mammals, and in non-mammalian organisms.
 The awards honor women in the first one to three years of an independent faculty-level position whose work displays originality and scientific creativity, leading to new discoveries.

 Application Process

-Recommenders should describe what distinguishes the applicant as an individual scientist, as opposed to describing her importance on a team of scientists.
-In addition, the recommender should describe the nominee’s scientific creativity and leadership skills within the lab.
+The application must include two letters of recommendation on the applicant’s behalf, written by people who are familiar with the applicant’s work.
+The letters should describe what distinguishes the applicant as an individual scientist, as opposed to describing her importance on a team of scientists, as well as highlight the nominee’s scientific creativity and leadership skills within the lab.

 Eligibility